-The calculation methods for holiday entitlement differ depending on whether you're a regular or an irregular worker.
+The calculation methods for holiday entitlement differ depending on whether you're a regular, irregular or part-year worker.

-• Irregular worker refers to contract types such as zero-hour and part-term.
+Irregular or part-year workers refer to contract types such as zero-hour and part-year.

 If you're a regular worker, this Help Centre article explains your holiday entitlement, while this Help Centre article explains your holiday pay.

-If you're an irregular worker, please refer to this Help Centre article to understand how your holiday pay and entitlement are calculated.
+If you're an irregular or part-year worker, please refer to this Help Centre article to understand how your holiday pay and entitlement are calculated.

 How many holidays you have to take